frederic-perez/AmE-dictionary/data/idioms.md

 __without fail__ Said of something that happens regularly and predictably with no deviations. _I have passed the same woman walking her dog every day without fail for five years... but today she wasn’t there.
 I’m really worried about her!_
 __without further ado__ :two: With no more delay.
 __without notice__ Without informing the person or people involved. _Terms of the agreement are subject to change without notice._
+__wolf down__
 __womp womp__ :astonished: A humorous phrase used to indicate or highlight minor disappointment.
 It mimics the sad trombone noise often used as a trope in movies and TV shows. _I tried to stop at that boutique on my way home from work, but it was already closed.
 Womp womp._
 __won’t budge an inch__ Will not move, change, or shift in any way at all. _Once my brother gets his mind made up, he won’t budge an inch, so don’t bother trying to reason with him._
-__word of mouth__ :two::hammer:
+__word of mouth__ :three: Spoken communication: _News of their success spread by word of mouth._
-__word on the street__ The information, or the version of that information, that is currently spreading from person to person, often in a particular setting, like school or work. _There are so many people stopping by Shelly’s office because word on the street is that she’s leaving the company._
+__word on the street__ :two: The information, or the version of that information, that is currently spreading from person to person, often in a particular setting, like school or work. _There are so many people stopping by Shelly’s office because word on the street is that she’s leaving the company._
 __work (one’s) ass off__
+__work (one’s) butt off__ b work really hard (on or at something).
 __work in concert__ To work together or in cooperation. _The two of us will need to work in concert if we’re going to get through all these files._
 __work like a charm__ :two::hammer:
 __work one’s fingers to the bone__